 It’s all vital to keeping track and review and you’ll want to have a program that helps you keep track.

 When the inventory goes out, is it automatically reordered?

 Some systems such as Stitch Labs will do this for you automatically.

 7. Track Expenses

 Use an expense report to track all of this and know what you have at any given moment.
 Scan receipts.
-Track expenses and deduct them accordingly.
+Especially if you are renting an office space, track expenses and deduct them accordingly.
 This will save you a lot of time in billing.

 8. Credit Card

 Every business should have its own credit card.

 This will help to build a credit history, gain access to higher limits and improve your ability to borrow money when required.